akingo7/darey.io_pbl/Project19.md

 ![Screenshot from 2022-04-06 02-11-22](https://user-images.githubusercontent.com/80127136/162089906-b929a0b8-d0e3-4d2f-a39a-b810371d6734.png)
 ![Screenshot from 2022-04-06 02-15-29](https://user-images.githubusercontent.com/80127136/162089937-23017ea0-6bac-4240-a0bc-87e1f5c3a8bc.png)

 - Create an Email notifications for plan, error,... events and test it.
-I was unable to create the notificaton for slack because I will have to wait for slack to verify the workspace that I just created.
+I was unable to create the notification for slack because I will have to wait for slack to verify the workspace that I just created.

 ![Screenshot from 2022-04-06 15-40-42](https://user-images.githubusercontent.com/80127136/162090445-eb4ed4d5-888f-43ea-97df-9f53d6f21850.png)